phase2/grunt-drupal-tasks/README.md

 ## Usage

 Working on a project that's integrated **grunt-drupal-tasks**?
 Run `grunt help` to view documentation tailored for your project.

 To build your Drupal site, run `grunt`.

-## More information
+## Setting Up and Extending

-For information on integrating these tools with your project, see
+For information on setting up your project with these tools, see
 <a href="https://github.com/phase2/grunt-drupal-tasks/blob/master/CONFIG.md">CONFIG.md</a>.

-If your project is already using these tools, use **grunt help** to get information on available tasks.

 For information on extending these tools or contributing changes, see
 <a href="https://github.com/phase2/grunt-drupal-tasks/blob/master/EXTEND.md">EXTEND.md</a>.